omgboohoo/container_monkey/README.md

 3. **Backup**: Click backup button to create a full container backup
 4. **Remove**: Remove containers with options to remove associated volumes/images
 5. **View Logs**: Click logs icon to view real-time container logs
+   - Displays all container logs when modal opens
+   - Auto-refreshes every 3 seconds while modal is open
+   - Live indicator shows when logs are streaming
+   - Smart auto-scroll (only scrolls if user is at bottom)
 6. **Exec Console**: Click console icon for interactive terminal access

 ### Backup & Restore